yacshagames/theworldofchaos/Readme.md

 Some mathematical utilities and applications, which can be added to your projects to facilitate mathematical calculations (matrices, 2D and 3D graphics, numerical methods, various programs: MCD, Nreinas, Hanoi, etc.)

 ### Graphic Programming
-Libraries that facilitate graphical programming, with several examples of how it is used, using WinBGIDLL (Windows graphical environments, graphical mouse, PCX graphics, 2D and 3D programming, video effects, etc.), programming in the purest old style, only instead of using the old BGI library for DOS, we will use the WinBGIDLL library for Windows.
+Programs and libraries that facilitate graphical programming, so instead of using the old BGI library for DOS we will use the WinBGIDLL library for Windows.
+In this section you will find several examples of how to use the WinBGIDLL library, such as graphical Windows environments, graphical mouse, BMP, JPG, PCX images, 2D and 3D programming, video effects, etc; programming in the purest old school style.

 ### The challenge
-If you want to train yourself with C++ or another programming language, try solving some of these Challenges that I invented for the CWORLD discussion list in 1999.
-In this section little by little we will publish new challenges and we would also like you to send us your own challenges to the community.
+If you want to have fun with C++ or another programming language, try to solve some of these Challenges that a group of C/C++ enthusiasts invented for the CWORLD discussion list in 1999.
+In this section we will gradually publish new challenges and we would also like you to send us your own challenges to the community.

 ## Project website
 For more information visit [TheWorldofChaos.com](https://www.theworldofchaos.com)